Other clinics

 Glucagon converts the liver's glycogen to glucose.
 After eating, gastric emptying is momentarily delayed, lowering blood sugar levels.
 Semaglutide lowers insulin production when blood glucose levels are low.

 This means the medication is a glucagon-like peptide taken as an injection.
-However, only a tiny amount of one milligram is injected once a week.
+However, only a small amount, starting at 0.25 mg, is injected once a week.

 At the same time, the glucagon peptide in the Semaglutiide helps reduce blood pressure and maintain the liquid plasma level in the blood.